jorgepinon/jorgepinon.com--harpjs/README.md

 # Personal site of Jorge Piñon

-Mostly for when I have to write something.
+Mostly as a showcase of work and for when I have to write something.